Skip to content

 Bologna in Italy!
-Thinking of a short break?
-Bologna is the perfect choice if you want to make your European trip such an unforgettable experience.
-Picturing a vacation in this European city is so refreshing and thrilling to the mind.
+Are you thinking of a short break?
+Bologna is the perfect choice to make your European trip unforgettable.
+Picture a vacation in this European city, which is refreshing and thrilling.

-Bologna is a small city, but it combines all the benefits of metropolises and towns.
-It has a lot to offer, starting from its architectural heritage to its uncontested traditional cuisine.
+Bologna is a small city that combines all the benefits of metropolises and towns.
+It offers much, from its architectural heritage to its uncontested traditional cuisine.
 Keep reading as we take you on a tour around this walkable and lively city in Italy.

 Bologna: A Città Metropolitana